Operating Grants for Organizations

 Will we need to complete the SMU DataArts’ Cultural Data Profile (CDP) each year if awarded?

-No, organizations will need to complete an annual report, but we will not be using the CDP as the annual report.
+No, organizations will need to complete an annual report, but we no longer use the CDP as the annual report.

 What is the grant period and when do the funds need to be spent?